 Again everything takes time.
 Instead of waiting at the last minute, borrowers need to consult with a loan officer.
 Review credit reports and credit scores.
 See if there are ways to prepare credit for a mortgage.
 Even if credit scores are good, try to get them higher to get the best available mortgage rates.
 To get the best available mortgage rates, consumers need credit scores of 740 or higher.

 Credit Card Balances Affect Credit Scores

-How To Prepare Credit For Mortgage By Not Paying Old Collection Accounts
+How To Prepare Credit For Mortgage Without Paying Old Collection Accounts

 Credit scores will drop by paying off an old dormant collection account with an unpaid balance.
-What happens is that the credit bureaus re-activates old unpaid collection dormant account
+What happens is that the credit bureaus re-activate the old unpaid collection dormant account.

 Do Not Dispute Derogatory Item During Mortgage Process

-Many people with bad credit hire credit repair companies or try to repair their credit on their own.
+Many people with bad credit hire credit repair companies or try to repair their credit independently.
 Borrowers do not need credit repair to qualify for mortgage.
-Hiring credit repair is not How To Prepare Credit For Mortgage.
+Hiring credit repair is not how to prepare for mortgage.
 Many times credit repair can backfire and do more damage than good.

-- The way credit repair works are by disputing derogatory information by writing to the credit bureaus and stating that the item is inaccurate or the derogatory item does not belong to them.
+Credit repair works by disputing derogatory information by writing to the credit bureaus and stating that the item is inaccurate or the derogatory item does not belong to them.
 However, you need supporting facts and documentation showing the derogatory credit tradelines are legitimate and not just claims.

 Once the credit disputes are retracted, this causes the consumer’s credit scores to plummet.
-I have often seen a drop of 80 or more points when a dispute gets retracted
+I have often seen a drop of 80 or more points when a dispute gets retracted.